CyberVein-official/CyberveinChain/README.md

 Welcome to the CyberVein source code repository!

-Currently development is on very initial stage.
 Main modules of repository are p2p network protocol, simple wallet, account management and consensus algorithm.

 There is no testnet running currently.